proyar/CO-FP-2017/README.md

 Note: You will use at least riscv-fesvr, riscv-gnu-toolchain, riscv-isa-sim(spike) and riscv-pk(pk) in the riscv-tools.

 ---------------------------------------
-# Part I (due date:) Observe the cache behavior in spike
+# Part I (due date:5/22 23:59) Observe the cache behavior in spike
 ## Introduction
     RISCV is a new instruction set architecture (ISA) that was originally designed to support computer architecture research and education, its instruction resembles in risc’s partially.